pieceofr/mktcapService/README.md

   * turn on/off use saveToDB in conf.yml
 * Monitor Data change and notify user according to the rules has been used
   * turn on/off use quickMonitor in conf.yml
+  * use monitorType : assign to monitor specific coins by coin ID  in monitorCoinIDs
+  * use  monitorType : top to monitor top monitorLimitRecords rank coins
 ## Notification

 * Send Message to Slack and assigned channel according to rule